Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Using one package type for every hats shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Using one package type for every hat shipment Oversized packaging increases postage and can trigger dimensional charges, turning a 4-ounce cap into a box-sized bill.
+Define a small set of box sizes by hat type, one for caps and one for wide-brim hats, and pre-save them as presets.

 Shipping Checklist for Hats

-• Weigh and measure your most common hats packages in production conditions.
+• Weigh and measure your most common hat packages, stuffed and taped, in real packing conditions.

-• Save presets for your most common hats shipment profiles.
+• Save presets for your most common hat shipment profiles so you stop re-entering dimensions.

 • Add tracking notifications to reduce where-is-my-order tickets.